bakeyeon/leetcode-log/README.md

 ## Weekly Plan

+📌 Starting with a goal of solving 2 problems a day for a month — just to build the habit.
+(Apr 2025)

 | Day            | Plan                                      |
 |----------------|-------------------------------------------|
 | **Mon – Fri**  | ✅ Solve 2 Easy problems daily            |